Skip to main content

 Scaling up Basic Emergency Care

-The Basic Emergency Care program has already significantly reduced mortality from injuries and sepsis and has now been further improved into an even more scalable, cost-effective, and impactful program.
+The Basic Emergency Care program has already been shown to reduce mortality by injuries and sepsis by up to 50 % and has now been further improved into an even more scalable, cost-effective, and impactful program.

 Launching the 25*25 campaign